walidiabiynov/EcoRoute/README.md

 ![Query page after input][query-after]

-After selecting all of the travel methods, "Get Route" brings you to a page showing you your route mapped out, the total distance, and weather information for your destination!
+After selecting all of the travel methods, "Get Route" brings you to a page showing you your route mapped out, the total distance, and weather information for your destination.

 ![Results page top][results-top]